New J.D. Students - Our Fall 2023 Application is now open.

 Applicants with Disabilities

-Pursuant to applicable law, including the Americans with Disability Act (ADA), the College of Law provides reasonable accommodations for students with disabilities.
+Pursuant to applicable law, including the Americans with Disabilities Act (ADA), the College of Law provides reasonable accommodations for students with disabilities.
 Individuals seeking information about disability accommodation at the College of Law are encouraged to read more about Accessibility Resources for Students with Disabilities on the Stetson website.
 Questions can be directed to the ADA Coordinator at [email protected].

 The College of Law invites applicants with disabilities to disclose any anticipated barriers concerning accessibility.
 Information you would like considered in the admissions process can be disclosed within the Personal Statement.
 Any accessibility information disclosed will remain confidential and will be considered only as directed by relevant law.
-Please note that this disclosure is voluntary and will not result in adverse treatment.
+Please note that this disclosure is voluntary and will not result in the adverse treatment.

 Foreign-educated students applying for admission to the JD program must meet certain additional requirements.
 Applicants whose native language is not English and who have not completed an undergraduate degree at an English-speaking institution must submit a TOEFL score of at least 100 on the Internet-based test.
 For TOEFL information, visit http://www.ets.org/.
 Fluency in English may also be established by alternative assessment such as scoring at least a 7 in IELTS.
 For more information, visit http://www.ielts.org/.
 TOEFL and IELTS scores are valid for three years.